Table of Contents

 Annual reviews are not enough since it’s insolvable to recall a time’s worth of work in a single meeting.
 Having regular one-on-one meetings will keep you streamlined throughout the time, meaning further openings for workers to speak directly to you about successes or problems they might have.

-Workers are empty for feedback, and your concentrated attention is important for them.
+Workers are empty for feedback, and your concentrated attention is important to them.
 Remember to take notes after the meeting of any issues that need to be addressed and applicable action particulars.
-To a director, these effects are fluently overlooked or forgotten when the person isn’t in view, while remaining forefront in your remote worker’s mind.
-We recommend taking notes beforehand and encouraging your employee to make an agenda for the meeting as well.
-However, indeed more, if you can do it through a participating platform.
+To a director, these effects are fluently overlooked or forgotten when the person isn’t in view while remaining at the forefront of your remote worker’s mind.
+We recommend taking notes beforehand and encouraging your employees to make an agenda for the meeting as well.
+However, there is more if you can do it through a participating platform.